rackerlabs/technical-blog/_posts/2015-01-06-automate-deploying-rackspace-cloud-monitoring-agent.md

 or

-designate them in a file named ‘localhost’ saved into the ‘group_vars’ directory of the playbook
+you can designate them in a file named ‘localhost’, which should be in the ‘group_vars’ directory of the playbook.
+Example text is below.

 	# Here are variables related to the play